The line between cell survival and cell proliferation in cancer

 The ability of survivin to inhibit apoptosis

 In addition to a critical role in cell division, it is also clear that survivin has a function in protecting cells from apoptosis and that this pathway is followed in nearly every human tumor.
-Altieri and his colleagues have used biochemical and genetic approaches to study the role of survivin in apoptosis inhibition.
+Altieri and his colleagues have used biochemical and genetic approaches to study the role of survivin in apoptosis inhibition, and how this process enables aberrant cell viability in tumors, as well as resistance to therapy.
 They have found that animals engineered to express survivin in the skin exhibit strong resistance to apoptosis induced by ultraviolet B irradiation and that these animals are more prone to develop aggressive skin cancers.
 Conversely, they have found that interfering with survivin expression in tumor cells is sufficient to trigger apoptosis, to enhance the efficacy of conventional anti-tumor treatment, and to exert potent anti-tumor activity in vivo.